timboudreau/acteur-wicket/README.md

 The Code
 --------

-The meat of the code that is not adapters for other things is in
+The meat of the code that is not adapters for Wicket and Servlet API classes is in

  * `WicketApplicationInitializer` - does the things WicketFilter does to get the application ready for use, does a few hacks to set the page factory